ghedo/go.pkt/README.md

 decoding network packets.

 * [capture] [capture]: provides the basic interface for packet capturing and injection.
-This should not be used directly.
-Use one of the available subpackages ("live", "file", ...) instead.
+Different implementations ("live", "file", ...) are provided as subpackages.

 * [filter] [filter]: provides an API for compiling and manipulating BPF filters.
   A filter can be either compiled from tcpdump-like expressions, or created from